gabtaylor1/tractfigure-studio/PREHACKATHON_GUIDE.md

 - an MNI ICBM 2009a T1 image

-The HCP842 distribution contains 79 tractogram files representing 80 anatomical bundles because the left and right fornix are stored together.
+The HCP842 distribution contains 79 tractogram files representing 80 anatomical bundles (left and right fornix are stored together; learned that the hard way!).

 Downloaded files are placed under `demo_data/cache/`.
-They are excluded from Git.
-The generated inventory and verification report describe file paths, hashes, image geometry, detected coordinates, bounds, and reference overlap.

-If the organizers provide a populated data cache, the fetcher will reuse it.
+They are excluded from Git (on purpose).

 ## 6. Launch the validated starter scene